 - Exchange details with other parties

-- Photograph damage, scene, road conditions, road signs, skid marks
+- Photograph damage, scene, road conditions

 - Obtain witness details and brief statements